 Danish language qualifications

-Please note that you always have to document your language qualifications with a certificate.
+It is necessary to document your language qualifications with a certificate.

 Students from the Nordic countries with Danish, Norwegian or Swedish included in their upper secondary school education are not required to pass a Danish language test.
-However, a course in Danish for Scandinavians at Studieskolen may be helpful.